Brico87/seed-kafka/examples/quarkus/event-consumer-avro/README.md

 ## Using Kafka Messaging lib

-This example shown how to publish a "test-data" payload with header and custom partition key.
+This example shown how to consume "test-data" payload with header and custom partition key.

-Make sure that the

-Once the app started, use the http://localhost:8080/emit endpoint to send a message to Kafka (GET request / available using browser).
+Once the app started, check the logs to see the messages read from Kafka.

 ## Running the application in dev mode